How Can the equine industry maintain its social licence to operate

 April 2nd, 5 pm GMT.
 Yogi Sharp & Karen Gellman: This talk will explore how domestication inadvertently affects hoof shape by changing the horses physiology

-March 5th, 5 pm GMT.
-Debbie Busbyt: An overview of my PhD research into ‘the good life?’, exploring horse and human perceptions of equestrianism in the UK.
+March 5th, 5pm GMT.
+Debbie Busby.
+An overview of Debbie’s PhD research to date into ‘the good life?’, exploring horse and human perceptions of equestrianism in the UK.